 - In Mega Man 3, the first Dr. Wily you face is actually a robot.
 He is also the main antagonist of the next three games; however, he doesn't show up until after you defeat Dr. Cossack, Dark Man, and Mr. X, respectively.

 - Super Mario RPG has one of these.
 You assume the Czar Dragon to be an arc-ending boss (it's even a Sequential Boss), but, when you try to claim your Plot Coupon from behind it, it's snatched away.

 - Paper Mario: The Thousand-Year Door has Doopliss.
 (Yes, his name is a spoiler.)
 He's actually at the physical end of the area, just like a boss would normally be.
 He turns into a shadowy duplicate of Mario in the middle of your fight with him.
 After you beat him, it looks like the normal end to a chapter, with Mario getting the Crystal Star and a recap of the events of the chapter... but then the scene returns to the "duplicate" Mario, who is actually the real one.
 The rest of the chapter revolves around Mario trying to get his body back from the enemy, including a boss battle against him in which he has all your partners on his side.

-- In the original Paper Mario, before you battle The Koopa Bros., you have to battle them in very unconvincing Bowser mecha.
+- In Paper Mario 64, before you battle The Koopa Bros., you have to battle them in a very unconvincing Bowser mecha.